What is a Ground Lease (Pros and Cons)

 What Is a Ground Lease?

 A ground lease, also known as a land lease, is a lease agreement that allows you to rent a piece of undeveloped or developed land for a long period of time.
-This land your leasing can be used for development and commercial purposes.
+This land you’re leasing can be used for development and commercial purposes.

 In other words, a ground lease is an agreement that lets you lease the land you want to build your next commercial property on.